+ReNeuron Group plc

+Clinical and regulatory risk

-to the long and complex
+There are significant inherent risks in developing stem cell or stem cell-based exosome therapies for commercialisation due to the long and complex development process.

-Any therapy that we or our

-partners/licensees wish to

-offer commercially in the

-future to the public must

-be put through extensive

-research, pre-clinical and

-clinical development, all of

-which takes several years

-and is extremely costly.

-The regulatory process is

-both complex and multi-

-jurisdictional.

-development process.
+Any therapy that we or our partners/licensees wish to offer commercially in the future to the public must be put through extensive research, pre-clinical and clinical development, all of which takes several years and is extremely costly.
+The regulatory process is both complex and multijurisdictional.

+Potential impact

-isk Potential impact Mitigation action/contr Clinical and regulatory Clinical potential impact The Group's internal risk The Group or licensed partners may fail development exp There are significant to successfully develop a drug candidate scientific knowledge inherent risks in developing incorporating the Group's stem cell or areas will e stem cell or stem cell- delivery technologies because it cannot partners/licensees based exosome therapies be demonstrated in clinical trials that it therapeutic product for commercialisation due is safe and efficacious. which will substantial
+Clinical potential impact

+The Group or licensed partners may fail to successfully develop a drug candidate incorporating the Group's stem cell or delivery technologies because it cannot be demonstrated in clinical trials that it is safe and efficacious.